 Murali Gopalan has been a journalist for over 24 years.
 Part of the founding team of Hindu Business Line, he has worked at various positions at Hindu, Business Line, Financial Express, Auto Monitor, Autocar and DNA.
 Winner of The Hindu Award for academic excellence, he is presently the Business Editor of The Hindu Business Line.
 He is also a proficient speaker of French.

-Shishir Joshi was till recently the Group Editorial Director of the Mid-Day group of publications, which includes Mid-Day (Mumbai, Delhi, Bangalore, Pune), Sunday Mid-Day, Gujarati Mid-Day and Inquilab.
+Shishir Joshi‘s last full-time editorial position was as Group Editorial Director of the Mid-Day group of publications, which includes Mid-Day (Mumbai, Delhi, Bangalore, Pune), Sunday Mid-Day, Gujarati Mid-Day and Inquilab.
 Prior to Mid-Day, Joshi was with the TV Today group, where he was executive editor.
 He has also been editorial consultant for the Sahara group, helping set up TV channels across India as well as recruiting and training professionals for them.
 Prior to that he was with NDTV as its sole business news correspondent based out of Mumbai.
 He has worked with CNN.com, written for Reuters and AFP and has contributed to UK based ITN-Channel 4 News and has been the South Asia Representative of Peter Arnett’s Broadcast News Network (BNN TV).
 A law graduate, he is a Chevening Scholar.
-He is the co-founder of Journalism Mentor.

 Vishwas Kulkarni is a writer based out of Mumbai.
 He was an art critic with Mid Day before joining the founding team of Mumbai Mirror, first as a freelancer and then as a full-time features editor and art critic.
 Vishwas’s journalistic focus has been urban sub-cultures, a spectrum that has had him discover the world’s first nudist colony in Thane (founded 1891) to rickshaw drivers who invented the musical genre of Bollywood ‘dhinchaak’.
 In the course of his career as a journalist and features editor, he has penned over 250 features and articles for Mid Day, Mumbai Mirror, Rolling Stone India, Time Out New Delhi, Man’s World and Art India.
 He has recently completed a commissioned screenplay for UTV Motion Pictures and is working on his first novel.
 Vishwas Kulkarni currently works as the entertainment editor of Yahoo!
 India.